 When addiction results in an involuntary intervention, especially one with serious legal or financial consequences such as job loss, divorce, or incarceration, it is important to protect yourself and your children from the fallout.
 Even if you aren’t emotionally ready for divorce, seeking appropriate legal advice to protect your family members and assets is important.
 It is also critical to seek guidance from legal counsel as well as an addiction specialist to ensure you are prepared for however your partner responds to your decisions and actions.

 Filing for custody arrangements, visitation parameters, and support obligations (if necessary) will maximize your parental rights while limiting your partner’s for as long as a court deems them unfit to care for your children alone or full time.
-If the other parent is deemed unfit, it is also critical to notify schools, daycares, and other caregivers of the current legal status of their visitation rights.
+If the other parent is deemed unfit, it is also critical to notify schools, daycare, and other caregivers of the current legal status of their visitation rights.
 It can be extremely difficult to share such personal matters with others, but the safety of your children could otherwise be at stake, especially if the children aren’t old enough to understand or be fully informed about the circumstances.

 On the same note, it is critically important that no matter the status of your relationship with your partner, you continue to make every effort to help them have a positive relationship with your children.
 This includes respecting the parameters of their visitation rights, even if you don’t like or agree with them.
 Denying them their right to see their children can result in legal consequences for you, and further exacerbate the pain for your kids.